OliverHesse/EasyGui/README.md

 - text box
     - both multiline and single line
 - make sticky use a general solution
-- add a animation builder for AnimatedTexture
+- let developer create UI from a json file
-- add a label builder(so constructor isn't super bloated)
+- make a wiki with a common task page (examples of commonly made things)

 more planned features int the future. but that's all i can think of off the top of my head